I have experience working with cats and have researched the best ways to train them.

 - It teaches your cat good social behavioral skills.

 - Anxious and nervous cats are reassured and calmed down by the repetition and routine of training.

 - Target training is where you attract your cat’s attention and then obtain desired behaviors through the use of a designated tool.
 For example, during the ‘beg’ command, a particular target training tool called a training wand is used to attract the cat’s attention upwards and to encourage the cat to rise up on his haunches and ‘beg.’

 - Clicker training is a form of operant conditioning (which is where the animal is taught to form a conscious association between a specific behavior and a result.)
-A small mechanical noise-maker (the ‘clicker’) is used by the trainer to create a short, distinct noise.
-The clicker is clicked at the precise moment that the cat performs the desired behavior—for example, during ‘sit’, the clicker is clicked at the very instant that the cat’s bottom touches the ground.
+The trainer uses a small mechanical noise-maker (the ‘clicker’) to create a short, distinct noise.
+The clicker is clicked at the precise moment that the cat performs the desired behavior—for example, during ‘sit,’ the clicker is clicked at the very instant that the cat’s bottom touches the ground.
 Directly after the click, the cat is fed a small and tasty treat.
-With repetition, the cat grows to associate the click with the food, and recognizes his own ability to earn treats by performing the desired action on command.
+With repetition, the cat grows to associate the click with the food and recognizes his own ability to earn treats by performing the desired action on command.

 - Remember to be patient.
 Your cat is unique, with his own abilities and preferences.
 He will learn some tricks quickly but may struggle with others.
 Consider the appropriate obedience training for his personality, and don’t lose your temper if it doesn’t go exactly according to schedule.